abuitech/MsxEasyCartridge/README.md

 ### Options screen
 ![Game launch screen](Images/RomBrowser/RomBrowser_AdvOptions.jpg)
 In this screen you can access to other functionalities of Easy Cartridges
-* FM Pana Amusement Cartridge
+* FM Pana Amusement Cartridge (*Note: work in progress, not fully working*)
 * Scc only (no game)
 * 64kB RAM expansion
 * 128kB Mapped RAM expansion
 * Exit to BASIC
 #### FM Pana Amusement Cartridge
-This function is under developpement and is not working.
+*This function is under developpement and is not fully working.*
 Easy Cartridge emulates the FM Pana Amusement Cartridge.
 The function will persist after the MSX shutdown.
 You have to restart the MSX with the 'Restore' button pressed to go back to the ROM Browser.
 #### Scc only (no game)
 This function emulate a modified SCC cartridge where the SCC chip is fully working but there no game ROM with it.
 It usually used to run some homebrews which need a SCC chip.
 The function will persist after the MSX shutdown.